OckermanSethGVSU/CodeCademyProjects/learn_C#/MadLibs/README.md

-Basic madlibs program in a main.
-Has three different options for templates.
-Uses conditonals, loops, string interpolation, and other basic
+Basic mad libs program in a main.
+It has three different options for templates.
+Uses conditionals, loops, string interpolation, and other basic C# concepts.
-C# concepts.